Many ministry sites invite you to support their vision.

 This good news of God’s kingdom will be preached in all the world …

-If this was a race, and “the good news preached in all the world” was the finish line, would you be interested to know how close the finish line is, and how quickly we are racing toward it?
+If history were a race, and “the good news preached in all the world” was the finish line, how close would we be to the finish line, and how quickly are we racing toward it?

 Just six months later, when the Jan/Feb 2018 issue of Mission Frontiers (MF) went to press in November, 2017 this count had more than quadrupled, to 609 credible movements.